People and Story

 Who does Mental health liberation focus on?

-Black, Indigenous and People of Color, prioritizing folks with intersecting marginalized identities (e.g., LGBTQIA2S+, neurodivergent and disabled communities).
+Black, Indigenous and People of Color/Global Majority, prioritizing individuals with intersecting marginalized identities (e.g., 2SLGBTQIA+, Neurodivergent and Disabled communities).

 What are your initiatives?